-Oahu Eats & Drinks > Best Coffee in Waikiki
+Oahu Eats & Drinks > Best Coffee Shop in Waikiki

 Continue your daily caffeine ritual in Hawaii at any one of these superior Waikiki coffee shops.
 Hawaii locals love black drip coffee, but don’t worry, Waikiki’s best cafes also know how to make delicious espresso-based beverages.
 Don’t leave without trying Kona coffee, the beans are homegrown on Hawaii’s Big Island!

 Kai Coffee tops our list for having the best cup of coffee on Oahu.
 This locally-owned business has two Waikiki locations, one inside the Hyatt Regency atrium (by a waterfall) and one outside Alohilani Resort.
 They use Hawaiian coffee beans and have milk alternatives like macadamia nut.